-New for the spring 2020 term, our LMS app enables teachers to assess student annotations directly in the Hypothesis tool, integrated with their LMS gradebook.
-Now you can view and grade a single student’s annotations in place on top of a reading assignment or in the context of annotations by other students.
-These new capabilities make it even easier for teachers to use annotation to connect student reading to learning.
+In the spring of 2020, we enabled our LMS app to allow teachers to assess student annotations directly in the Hypothesis tool, integrated with their LMS gradebook — making is possible to view and grade a single student’s annotations in place on top of a reading assignment or in the context of annotations by other students.
+These capabilities make it even easier for teachers to use annotation to connect student reading to learning.

 Please feel free to share the webinar recording and slides with colleagues.